-We are lucky enough to have a region with an enviable coastline full of gorgeous beaches.
-It was almost impossible to narrow it down to just a handful of our favourites.
-Let us know what your favourite beach is and don’t forget to tag us in your pictures on Instagram.
+We are lucky enough to have a region with an enviable coastline full of gorgeous beaches, so get set for summer and plan your day trip!
+Let us know what your favourite beach is and don’t forget to tag us in your pictures on Instagram with #getsetforsummer.

 A direct train from London Waterloo bring you to Bournemouth and seven miles of award-winning beaches!
 Nestled beneath a magnificent cliff line, the bay enjoys its own micro-climate, some of the warmest sea temperatures in the UK and stunning views of the Isle of Wight and the Purbecks.
 Whatever you want from a day at the beach, you’ll find it all here.